maxwellnewage/android-movies-search-app/README.md

 This is an app for search a movie using mock data.

 ## Installation
  This is an Android Studio Project.
-You just clone the repo; next open in your IDE and run!
+You just clone the repo, open it in your IDE and run it!

 ## Compatibility
 This app was created with minimum API Level 21.